MomsFriendlyDevCo/generic-cache/README.md

 ----------------------
 Initialize the cache handler and attempt to load the modules in preference order.
 This function is automatically executed in the constructor if `cache.settings.init` is truthy.
+This function returns a promise.

 cache.set(Object, [expiry], [callback]) or cache.set(key, value, [expiry], [callback])
 --------------------------------------------------------------------------------------
 Set a collection of keys or a single key with the optional expiry.
 The expiry value can be a date, millisecond offset, moment object or any valid [timestring](https://www.npmjs.com/package/timestring) string.
+This function returns a promise.

 cache.get(key|keys, [fallback], [callback])